neubig/minbert-assignment/README.md

 # minbert Assignment
-by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt and Brendon Boldt
+by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt, Brendon Boldt, Aditya Veerubhotla, and Graham Neubig

 This is an exercise in developing a minimalist version of BERT, part of Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2021/index.html).